atlasgong/mindvista/CONTRIBUTING.md

 [Skip to documentation.](#documentation)

+If you are a new developer working on this website, check [GUIDE.md](GUIDE.md) to figure out the backend faster.

 Please write clear and concise code.
 Use [Prettier](https://prettier.io/docs/en/) for formatting.
 Ensure that files are well-commented when necessary.

 ### Responsiveness